Glass-to-metal seal

-Glass-to-metal seals are a very important element of the construction of vacuum tubes, electric discharge tubes, incandescent light bulbs, glass encapsulated semiconductor diodes, reed switches, pressure tight glass windows in metal cases, Vacuum Insulating Glass (Vacuum Glass) and metal or ceramic packages of electronic components.
+Glass-to-metal seals are a type of mechanical seal which joins glass and metal surfaces.
+They are very important elements in the construction of vacuum tubes, electric discharge tubes, incandescent light bulbs, glass-encapsulated semiconductor diodes, reed switches, glass windows in metal cases, and metal or ceramic packages of electronic components.

-Properly done, such a seal is hermetic (vacuum tight, good electrical insulation, special optical properties e.g. UV lamps).
+Properly done, such a seal is hermetic (capable of supporting a vacuum, good electrical insulation, special optical properties e.g. UV lamps).
 To achieve such a seal, two properties must hold: